• Skip to primary navigation

 • Make sure the oil isn't too hot.
 Pita bread fries quickly.
 One way to tell if the oil is just right is to add a piece of pita bread.
 The oil should bubble and the color should change gradually, not immediately.

 • Fry the pita bread in a high-rimmed pot.
-Although pita bread is dry and therefore likely has a low moisture content, it will likely not boil over.
+Although pita bread is dry and has a low moisture content, it will likely not boil over.
 However, I don't take any chances and use a high-rimmed pot when frying anything.

 • Salt and season with za'atar after removing the chips from the oil.
 The salt and za'atar will stick to the chips better if they are seasoned directly after removing from the oil.